charignon/github-review/README.md

 ## Configuration

-`greview` needs a GitHub token to act on your behalf for fetching PRs and submitting reviews.
+`github-review` needs a GitHub token to act on your behalf for fetching PRs and submitting reviews.

 Created a personal access token using GitHub (https://github.com/settings/tokens) and add a line to your auth source files with your login and token:

 ```
-machine api.github.com login yourlogin^greview password MYTOKENGOESHERE
+machine api.github.com login yourlogin^github-review password MYTOKENGOESHERE
 ```

 ## Customization

-If you use github entreprise, you can use the `greview-host` custom variable to configure the endpoint of your github entreprise installation.
+If you use github entreprise, you can use the `github-review-host` custom variable to configure the endpoint of your github entreprise installation.